mikesplore/Uni-Connect/README.md

 With the `google-services.json` file in place and the SHA-1 keys added to Firebase, you can now build and run the project as intended.

+If you are lost, you can refer [Generating Signing Key for android project](https://developer.android.com/studio/publish/app-signing) for detailed instructions
 ***

 ## Authentication